 Dr. David G. Tarr is a consultant and former Lead Economist with the World Bank.
 Dr. Tarr has worked in 30 countries providing trade policy advice on a wide range of trade policy issues.
 He has authored more than 70 refereed journal articles, written or edited 14 books or monographs and over 100 other professional papers.
 His solely authored articles include articles in leading journals such as Econometrica, Review of Economic Studies, Quarterly Journal of Economics and Journal of International Economics.
-He has an H index of 46 as of December 2016.
+Google Scholar lists his papers and citations and shows that he has an H index of 45 as of December 2016.

 His cv, with a summary of his policy experience and academic papers, is attached below.

 His recent Working Papers are available at http://ssrn.com/author=54135.

 For additional Working Papers search for David Tarr at: http://econ.worldbank.org/docsearch